legal separation

 Primary tabs

-With respect to immigration, legal separation can be defined broadly or narrowly.
-Under the narrower definition, a legal separation means either a limited or absolute divorce through judicial proceedings and can refer only to a situation where there has been a termination of the marital status.
+The definition of legal separation can be particularly important in immigration court because a child’s citizenship may depend on their parents' marital status.
+In this respect, legal separation can be defined broadly or narrowly.
+Under the narrower definition, a legal separation means either a limited or absolute divorce through judicial proceedings; therefore, under the narrower definition, a legal separation can refer only to a situation where marital status has been terminated.
 Under the broader definition, legal separation requires some formal government action to dissolve or alter the marital relationship by operation of law.
-Under both definitions, a legal separation requires some degree of formal government action––whether a divorce decree or some other government action short of divorce.
-The definition of legal separation can be particularly important in immigration court because a child’s citizenship may depend on the marital status of their parents.
+That said, both the narrow and broad definitions of legal separation require some degree of formal government action––whether a divorce decree or some other government action short of divorce.